-Example of the Buyer’s Journey
+Another Example of a Buyer’s Journey in the Building Industry

 Purchasing a furnace is definitely not an impulse buy.
 This is a sizable purchase and one where the buyer’s journey is applicable and will help the consumer make a wise investment.

 During the awareness stage in this example, the buyer becomes aware they need to buy a new furnace instead of repairing the old one.
-They begin to research brands and models and make sure they are pursuing the brands that fit their budget and need.
+They begin to research brands and models and make sure they are pursuing the brands that fit their budget and needs.

 Finally, a decision is made on which furnace to purchase.
-It takes into account all the information gathered in the previous stages and the solves the problem outlined in the awareness stage.
+It takes into account all the information gathered in the previous stages and solves the problem outlined in the awareness stage.

 Understanding the buyer’s journey can help a company develop a strong marketing plan.
 Because the buyer’s journey begins as soon as the consumer realizes they have a need for something, a good marketing plan will begin nurturing the lead as early as they can.